mtzaquia/RoutingReducer/README.md

 The views used for installing and displaying a flow are `NavigationStackWithStore` (iOS 16+) and a backwards-compatible `NavigationControllerWithStore` (iOS 15).

-These views receive the appropriate store of your `RoutingReducerProtocol` and, similarly to the Router, the root view and the "scoped" views for all available routes.
+These views receive the appropriate store of your `RoutingReducerProtocol`'s state and action and, similarly to the Router, the root view and the "scoped" views for all available routes.

 Most commonly, usages of this view will follow the pattern below: